ssrikantan/contoso-insurance/README.md

 ![GitHub Logo](/images/ActivatePolicy.PNG)

-4. Select the 'Edit Policy' Link on the Policy record on the landing Page Select the button 'Activate policy', and then select 'Policy Download'.
+4. Select the 'Edit Policy' Link on the Policy record on the landing Page Activate the policy by selecting the button 'Activate policy'.
+In the Landing page, then select 'Policy Download' for the Policy that you activated.
 This generates a QR Code that can be downloaded.
 Right click on the QR Code and select 'save' and save that to a local computer.

 ![GitHub Logo](/images/QRCode.PNG)

 This QR Code can be read using any App on the Mobile device